ttimbers/ttimbers.github.io/_posts/2015-10-09-querying-sqlite-databases-from-r.markdown

 the database and into R).

-This task requires the R packages DBI and RSQLite (use `install.packages("PackageName")` to install), thus after opening R you must load these libraries:
+This task requires the R packages DBI and RSQLite (use `install.packages("PackageName")` to install).
+After opening R you must load these libraries:

 ~~~
 library(DBI)